Accelerate image pulling with P2P

 3. In the left-side navigation pane, click Instances.

-5. On the Overview page, copy the instance ID shown in the upper-left corner.
+5. On the Overview page, copy the instance ID from the upper-left corner.

 Step 3: Install the P2P component

-Install the ack-acr-acceleration-p2p component using onectl (recommended) or the console.
+Install the ack-acr-acceleration-p2p component with onectl (recommended) or the console.

 Use onectl (recommended)